Rishit-dagli/Artificial-Intelligence_resources-and-notebooks/README.md

 <br>
     The first line of the yml file sets the new environment's name.
-For details see [Creating an environment file manually](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).<br><br>
+For details see [Creating an environment file manually](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually) .
+    <br><br>
     Activate the new environment:
     <br>